bytecodealliance/wasi.dev/docs/introduction.md

 slug: /
 sidebar_position: 1
 ---

-The **WebAssembly System Interface (WASI)** is a group of standard API specifications for software compiled to the **[W3C WebAssembly (Wasm) standard](https://www.w3.org/TR/wasm-core-2/)**.
+The **WebAssembly System Interface (WASI)** is a group of standards-track API specifications for software compiled to the **[W3C WebAssembly (Wasm) standard](https://www.w3.org/TR/wasm-core-2/)**.
 WASI is designed to provide a secure standard interface for applications that can be compiled to Wasm from any language, and that may run anywhere&mdash;from browsers to clouds to embedded devices.

 By standardizing APIs for WebAssembly, WASI provides a way to compose software written in different languages&mdash;without costly and clunky interface systems like HTTP-based microservices.
 We believe that every project with a plugin model should be using WASI, and that WASI is ideally suited for projects with SDKs for multiple languages, e.g. client libraries.